 Art and Culture Lectures

 Led by distinguished art historians, artists, curators and other experts, our art lectures provide a unique opportunity to delve deeper into diverse artistic genres and to learn more about the contributions of women artists past and present.
 Expand your horizons, broaden your perspectives, and cultivate a deeper appreciation for the transformative power of art.
-All lectures are reordered (see below) are free and open to the public with the generous support of our Oregon Chapter members and sponsors.
+All lectures are recorded (see below), free and open to the public with the generous support of our Oregon Chapter members and sponsors.

 RECENT LECTURES: